Bing and the Dixieland Bands

-Bing and the Dixieland Bands is a Decca Records album by Bing Crosby featuring songs with a Dixieland flavour which was issued as a 10” LP with catalog No. DL5323 and as a 4-disc 78rpm box set (A-852) and as a 4-disc 45rpm set (9–232).
+Bing and the Dixieland Bands is a Decca Records album by Bing Crosby featuring songs with a Dixieland flavour which was issued as a 10” LP with catalog No. DL5323 and as a 4-disc 78 rpm box set (A-852) and as a 4-disc 45 rpm set (9–232).

 Background

 Crosby biographer Gary Giddins quotes Artie Shaw in his book who said “(Bing) really is the first American jazz singer in the white world.”
 However his record producer Jack Kapp gradually moved Crosby away from his jazz influences into the mainstream.
 Every now and again though, he would have the opportunity to return to his jazz roots at a recording session and this album picks up a selection of such tracks.

 Newsweek magazine covered the January 1946 session when two of the songs in the album were recorded and it sounds like a good time was had by all concerned. ‘“Blue and Broken-Hearted”, the first number to be waxed, didn’t go so well.
 A large blue screen-like sound absorber stood between Bing and the boys.
 Kicking it aside, he commented: “Got to see if anybody’s alive out there.”
 Another run-through or two and, at his question: “Will this be the deathless disk?
 Shall we, men?” the side joined history.
 “After You’ve Gone,” went rather quickly.
 Although trouble loomed when Jack Kapp, president of Decca and Crosby-adviser-extraordinary on record policy, walked in and asked if “Wild Bill” Davison’s trumpet ought to stay so dirty.
 “You go back to the board of directors if you make one more remark,” Crosby said.
 “I’ve flown these boys in at great expense.
 Eddie flew in without a plane.”